 Organisations nowadays have to keep themselves afloat with the ever-changing pace of the business world.
-The shifting movement is going towards a more collaborating, innovating and team-based way of operating.
-As a result, top leaders need to take a more open approach in the workplace in which each and every member of the team engages and contributes to the overall success.
+The shifting movement is going towards a more collaborative, innovative, and team-based way of operating.
+As a result, top leaders need to take a more open approach in the workplace, in which every member of the team engages and contributes to the overall success.

 Collaboration would be beneficial to not only the company but also to the employees.
-Working collaboratively creates an inclusive environment, allows individuals to be more creative, daring and striving towards excellence.
+Working collaboratively creates an inclusive environment and allows individuals to be more creative, daring, and striving towards excellence.

-Collaborative leadership is basically the enhanced relationship between managers and employees.
-They cooperate to accomplish a shared goal.
-Leaders must be able to work with people from other teams, branches or from another department to make sure the workflows and ideas are aligned without any confusion.
+Collaborative leadership is essentially an enhanced relationship between managers and employees.
+Both parties cooperate to accomplish a shared goal.
+Leaders must be able to work with people from other teams, branches, or departments to make sure the workflows and ideas are aligned without any confusion.

 What makes a collaborative leader?

-In today’s era of continuously shifting and connecting business, leaders must obtain collaborative mindsets, they should become the main factor that creating the collaborating nature within the organisation.
-In order to be more collaborative, leaders need to nurture their emotional intelligence and social engagement, i.e. the ability to control and deeply understand the emotions, desires and motivations of their team members.
+To be more collaborative, leaders need to nurture their emotional intelligence and social engagement, i.e., the ability to control and deeply understand the emotions, desires, and motivations of their team members.

-Secondly, knowing your own strengths and weaknesses is also one of the first steps to become a successful leader, especially a collaborative one.
-Self-leadership means that the leaders need to be confident and humble, allowing their subordinates to speak their minds, ideas and contribute to the process, including the most crucial phases.
+Knowing your own strengths and weaknesses is one of the foundational steps to becoming a more aware and collaborative leader.
+Self-leadership means that leaders need to be confident and humble, allowing their subordinates to speak their minds and ideas and contribute to the process, including the most crucial phases.

-In other words, leaders should be open to new ideas, learn from their employees and develop the team as a whole.
-Put aside their ego, collaborative leaders encourage shared knowledge, power and credit, navigate both themselves and their team into a mutual purpose.
+In other words, leaders need to be open to new ideas, put aside their egos, learn from their employees, and develop the team as a whole.
+Collaborative leaders encourage shared knowledge, power, and credit and move both themselves and their team towards a mutual purpose.

-Identify the silos of any department and eliminate them by collaboration between personnel.
-Silos reduce your overall efficiency, negatively affect relationships between peers and stop your organisation from achieving your goals.
-Collaborative leadership prevents silos, helps you carry out your project without any frictions.
+Identify the silos of any department and eliminate them through collaboration between personnel.
+Silos reduce your overall efficiency, negatively affect relationships between peers, and stop your organisation from achieving its goals.
+Collaborative leadership prevents silos and helps you carry out your project without any friction.

 Blur the experience gaps and operate as if every member were peers.
 The purpose of collaborative leadership is to value the ideas and opinions of team members.
-Giving everyone a possibility to contribute to the project.
+Giving everyone plenty of opportunities to contribute to the project.

-Start off with a system or a process for communication and coordination.
+Start with a system or process for communication and coordination.
 Leaders must ensure that the operation is transparent and logically divided.
-Guarantee your employees with help, make sure they understand the expectations as well as the target achievements.
+Guarantee to provide your employees with the necessary help; and make sure they understand the expectations as well as the target achievements.

-In short, as the business world evolves and changes ceaselessly, the collaboration between leaders and employees is the next crucial step for businesses.
-Collaborative leadership allows companies to get valuable ideas, encourage every personnel aiming for one collective outcome.
-Begin training and developing your leadership skills with the abilities and competencies to lead collaboratively is starting to unleash the collective intelligence and bonding your workforce with positivity.
+In short, as businesses continue to evolve, collaboration between leaders and employees is a crucial element that can drive businesses' success.
+Collaborative leadership allows companies to generate valuable ideas and encourages all personnel to aim for one collective outcome, so start developing your leadership skills with the abilities and competencies to lead collaboratively today.